-Through the Command Prompt
+Through the Command Prompt (in 8 or 10)

 The final method involves entering a command using the Command Prompt.
 To open the Command Prompt window, press Windows key + D to access the Desktop, if you are not already there.
 Move your mouse to the extreme, lower left corner of the Desktop until you see the Start screen button.
 Right-click to access the Win+X menu and select Command Prompt from the menu.

 NOTE: You can also press Win + X to access this menu.

 Type the following command at the prompt and press Enter.

 NOTE: The /o switch will only work if used with the /r switch.

 A message displays in the middle of the screen warning you that you are about to be signed off.
 Windows will reboot automatically.